That dollar amount reflects a 76.1% acceleration from five years earlier in 2020 when exported copper was worth $58.1 billion.

 Countries Exporting Highest Volumes of Copper by Shipment Weight

-The following listing reveals which countries shipped the greatest tonnage of copper ore during 2022.
+The listing below reveals which countries shipped the greatest tonnage of copper ore during 2024.

 Average Unit Prices for Exported Copper Ore

-The worldwide average price for exported copper ore was US$2,248 per ton during 2022.
+The worldwide average price for exported copper ore was US$2,361 per ton during 2024.

-The list below is sorted in ascending order for the top 15 exporters of copper ore by dollar value.
+The list below is sorted in ascending order for the top 15 exporters of copper ore by total exported dollar value.

 Countries Generating Highest Surpluses Trading Copper